aloonj/coral-app/frontend/DEPLOYMENT.md

 1. Stop any running production app
 2. Start or restart the development app with the correct environment settings

 > **Important**: Always use the deployment script instead of starting the ecosystem file directly with PM2.
+The script:
-The script ensures only the appropriate app for the selected environment is running.
+> 1. Ensures only the appropriate app for the selected environment is running
+> 2. Passes all environment variables from your .env file to PM2
+> 3. Handles error checking and proper startup sequence

 #### Environment-Specific Configuration